informagico/FusionSolar-API-RE/README.md

 - [x] Request public key to the server for user data password encryption
 - [x] POST encrypted user data to obtain the SSO URL
 - [x] GET session cookies from the above request
+- [ ] GET db-session cookie from the SSO request
 - [ ] ...
 - [ ] ???
 - [ ] profit